 I have to admit that I’m woefully ignorant of what it was like for a woman to give birth in 1959.
 I’m woefully ignorant of what it’s like in 2016.
 Other than TV, I have no idea.
 In Gwen’s case, everything was exacerbated because she was alone.
 I can’t imagine how she must have felt, being in another country, no family around to hold her hand, being wheeled into the delivery room–alone.

 Back then, people weren’t allowed into delivery.
-She was wheeled into delivery with strange people around her–and none with a Canadian accent!
+She was wheeled in with strange people around her–and none with a Canadian accent!
 What went through her mind?
 Was the birth difficult?
 What did she feel when she first saw me?
 How did it feel to hold me knowing I was to be given to someone else?
 Mom told me that after Gwen held me for a bit, I was handed to her.
 “From then on, you were mine”.

 What did that do to Gwen’s heart?
 Was there doubt?
 Was their sadness?
 Was there envy?
 If there was, no one ever knew.
 She kept her feelings locked inside.
 When she returned to B.C. she never mentioned my birth.
 She ultimately married my biological father and they produced a son, my beloved younger brother.
 He was never told about me until he was fifteen, the year before I contacted them, wanting to meet the family.